 - 1. Do you need a large sink bowl?
-For example, will your sink comfortably accommodate your largest roasting tray? - 2.
-Will the sink come with accessories such as strainer bowls, chopping boards and drainage baskets? - 3.
+For example, will your sink comfortably accommodate your largest roasting tray? - Will the sink come with accessories such as strainer bowls, chopping boards and drainage baskets? - 3.
 Do the taps match your other fixtures? - 4.
 Are the taps easy to operate, particularly by young children and the elderly? - 5.
 Are the taps you want compatible with the pressure flow of water? - 6.
-Do you want pull-out taps with a spray fitting? - Boiling water taps are becoming popular, however they are fairly expensive.
-If you are tea lover, make sure the tap is 100° boiling, and not 96° or 97°.
+Do you want pull-out taps with a spray fitting? - 7.
+Boiling water taps are becoming popular, however they are expensive.
+If you are tea lover, make sure the tap is 100° boiling, and not 96° or 97°. - 8.
+Have you considered a filter water tap? it could save you a fortune v bottled water and better for the environment.